mkotsovoulou/python/labs/hello/README.md

 Hello, world!
 At right, in the *text editor*, is the very first program we wrote in C, in a file called `hello.c`.

-Click the folder icon, and you'll see that `hello.c` is the only file that's present at the moment.
+Click the folder icon, and you'll see that `hello.py` is the only file that's present at the moment.
 Click the folder icon again to hide all that.

 Next, in the *terminal window* at right, immediately to the right of the dollar sign (`$`), otherwise known as a *prompt*, type precisely the below (in lowercase), then hit Enter: